celer-network/peti-rfq-mm/doc/mm.md

 [mm]
 # token pair policy list indicates from which token to which token the mm is interested in
 tpPolicyList = ["All"]
-# port that mm listens on
+# grpc port that mm listens on
-portListenOn = 6666
+grpcPort = 5555
+# restful api port that mm listens on
+grpcGatewayPort=6666
 # all periods' unit is second
 # indicates the period during which a price response from this mm is valid
 priceValidPeriod = 300